Medicaid State Plan Amendments and Waiver Authority

 Background

-State plan amendments (SPAs): A state plan is a contract between a state and the federal government describing how the state administers its Medicaid program.
+State plans: State plans serve as the contract between the Centers for Medicare & Medicaid Services and each state describing how the state administers its Medicaid program.
 It gives assurance that a state will abide by federal rules as a condition of receiving federal funding for its Medicaid program.
 The state plan specifies groups covered, services provided, and methods for provider reimbursement.

-Medicaid waiver authority: Strategies to reform Medicaid at the state level sometimes require exemptions, or waivers, from certain federal laws and regulations.
+Waivers: Medicaid waivers are a mechanism for states to seek flexibility from federal Medicaid mandates and are often used to test new approaches.
+Strategies to reform Medicaid at the state level sometimes require exemptions, known as waivers, from certain federal laws and regulations.
 There are several types of waivers for which a state may seek federal approval, most commonly including:

-- Section 1915(b) (Managed Care/Freedom of Choice Waivers): Generally used for implementing managed care.
+• Section 1915(b) (Managed Care/Freedom of Choice Waivers): Generally used for implementing managed care.

-- Section 1915(c) (Home- and Community-Based Services Waiver): Used by states to add home and community-based services as an alternative to institutional care to help enrollees stay in their homes.
+• Section 1915(c) (Home- and Community-Based Services Waiver): Used by states to add home and community-based services as an alternative to institutional care to help enrollees stay in their homes.

-- Section 1115 and demonstration waivers: Section 1115 and demonstration waivers are used to give states additional flexibility to implement and test state-specific policies that promote the objectives of the Medicaid program.
+• Section 1115 and demonstration waivers: Section 1115 and demonstration waivers are used to give states additional flexibility to implement and test state-specific policies that promote the objectives of the Medicaid program.
 These waivers require an independent evaluation.
 Section 1115 Demonstrations must be budget neutral, meaning they cannot cause federal spending to be higher than it would have been without the demonstration.
-States’ 1115 Waivers can vary greatly in scope.
+States’ 1115 waivers can vary greatly in scope.

 Waiver programs are authorized for two to five years, depending on the waiver type, with a maximum three-year renewal.
 However, states can receive five-year waivers if the waiver enrolls dual-eligible beneficiaries under Social Security Act Section 1115 (Research and Demonstration Projects), Section 1915(b), Section 1915(c), and Section 1915(d) (Waivers).
-The law authorizes dual-eligible waivers to be conducted over longer periods and allows them to be renewed for five-year periods if certain conditions are met.

 MEDICAID STATE PLAN AMENDMENTS AND WAIVER AUTHORITY: Policy